amyamrani/holiday-finder/README.md

-# Holiday Finder - Find Holidays in a Country!
+# Find Holidays in a Country!

 Provides users with a list of holidays in a specific country for a given date or year using the Calendarific API.